Gabbzgreat/Gabbzgreat.github.io/_projects/1_project.md

 ## 🔵 Error Analysis

 A detailed look at the confusion matrices reveals that the primary challenge remains **Inter-Class Similarity**.
-Visually similar components (e.g., distinguishing between specific Resistor values or similar IC packages) account for the majority of classification errors.
+Visually similar components (e.g., distinguishing between specific Diode packages or similar ICs) account for the majority of classification errors.
 However, the **YOLOv8s** model significantly reduced "Background False Positives" compared to the Nano version, proving it has a superior semantic understanding of the PCB structure.

 <div class="row">
   <div class="col-sm mt-3">